gearglow/ReptiliaWithATwist/The List.md

 "'Fraid so, kiddo.
 But don't worry!
 We got that horcrux out of you and you're in the Good Place now.
 Well, for the moment."

 Harry looked up, hands still poised in case of further bouts of screaming.
-"For the moment?
-Wha-?"
+"For the moment?"

 Eleanor sighed, and slapped her hands on the desk.
 "Look, kid, I'm going to level with you.
 Most people, they kick the bucket, show up here or " -- she blew a raspberry and gave a thumbs-down -- "the Bad Place, work through a few Purgatory cycles, and move on.
 You're not most people.
 You got whammied by Destiny, so you get to go back and try again until you get whatever Destiny has in store for you out of the way."